garg-prashant/dsa_guide/GraphGuide.md

 | 5 | [1584.
 Min Cost to Connect All Points](https://leetcode.com/problems/min-cost-to-connect-all-points/) | 🟡 Medium | Kruskal's MST using Union-Find — build graph implicitly |
 | 6 | [990.
 Satisfiability of Equality Equations](https://leetcode.com/problems/satisfiability-of-equality-equations/) | 🟡 Medium | Union-Find on equations — process `==` first, then validate `!=` |

-> 💡 **Start with 547, then 1319.** 547 is the hello-world of Union-Find.
-1319 adds the insight of counting "spare edges" — a pattern that appears in connectivity problems.
-1584 (Kruskal's) is great to know for GreyOrange since it maps directly to "minimum cost to connect all warehouse zones."

 ### Video References